-Instead of tidying room by room, which is the usual approach, Kondo advises working in categories and in a specific order too:
+Instead of the usual approach of tidying room by room, Kondo advises working in categories and in a specific order too:

-The logic with this order is that clothes is the easiest category to sort through, which is why it is the first to tidy.
+The logic with this order is that clothing is the easiest category to sort through, which is why it is the first to tidy.
 Clothes should also be further divided into smaller categories e.g. tops, bottoms, shoes and so on.
-Items that have sentimental value should be left until last because these will be the hardest things to part with and the idea is that by the time you get to this last category, you will be so used to the process that you will find it easier to sort through.
+Items that have sentimental value should be left until last because they will be the hardest things to part with.
+The idea is that by the time you get to this category, you will be so used to the process that you will find it easier to sort through.